Hervar77/infinity-doc/mkdocs/api/infinity.iniFile.md

 Parameters:

 - section: `string`
-  >the section to write to
+  >The section to write to.

 - ident: `string`
-  >the key to write to
+  >The key to write to.

 - value: `boolean`
-  >the value to write
+  >The value to write.

 Example: